The Weyburn Mental Hospital, 1921

 Renamed Souris Valley Regional Care Centre, 1971

 “If I live to be a hundred I’ll never forget those Depression dust storms.
 The floors, the bed sheets our uniforms, everything would be covered with black silt.
 We tried to block the windows with wet towels but nothing helped.
-It was pure misery for the staff and patients.”
+It was pure misery for the staff and patients.” ~ from Under the Dome, 1986

 The Weyburn Mental Hospital was on flat, high-quality farmland, with a few strangely isolated round hills within sight.
 A slow and meandering stream, the Souris River, flows through the old hospital grounds.
 It is the river of “The Mental Hole”, a place for summer swimming described by W. O. Mitchell in stories of his childhood in Weyburn.
 In the 1930s drought, the dry stream bed offered no water for swimming or for the hospital gardens.